 Referral Workflow Automation

-A primary care network managing 50,000 patient referrals annually needed to streamline specialist coordination.
+A primary care network managing 50,000 patient referrals annually needed to simplify specialist coordination.
 Requirements: extract referral details from clinical notes, match to appropriate specialists, verify insurance coverage, send records securely, track status, and close the loop with referring providers.

 Zapier cannot handle this workflow effectively.
 The clinical note extraction requires AI understanding.
 Specialist matching involves complex criteria.
 Insurance verification needs real-time API calls.
 Secure record transmission requires HIPAA-compliant channels.
 Status tracking needs bidirectional integration.